 I do not use social networking so I will write down some of the things I am do.

-I am learning C, C, C#, java, assembly, perl, and python.
-I have become a computer programmer recently.
-I am mainly learning BSD programming and device programming.
 Do not ask me about windows.
 I eat spicy food.
-I watch Estrella TV.
+I watch Estrella TV and Azteca America.
 Other than working on my web site I am not online long for personal time.
 I have about 92,000 names in my genealogy program.
-I use Roots Magic.
+I use Ancestral Quest.
 I have done medieval genealogy also.

 I listen to shortwave on a Tecsun Pl-600, a Tecsun Pl-660 SLV, and a Sangean ATS-909.
 I have used a Realistic Pro 2006 scanner since 1994.
 I bought a used Sony ICF SW7600G shortwave radio.
 I bought a Tecsun PL-880 recently also.